 - Contributions to the abuse of human rights or lack of robust, detailed, and independently published policies covering human rights and child/forced labour.

-So for investors who are worried, like me, about climate change or cruelty to animals or even both, we now have an ETF that caters to our requirements and addresses our investment concerns.
+So for investors like me who are worried about climate change, animal cruelty, or even both, we now have an ETF that caters to our requirements and addresses our investment concerns

 To find index members, the U.S. Vegan Climate ETF starts with the Solactive U.S. Large Cap Index, which consists of approximately 500 companies.
 From there, the fund removes any company involved with animal testing, animal-derived products, animal farming and animals used in sports or entertainment.